 • Now it’s time to load the skin up with some of the moisture it may have lost while you masked!
 You can apply a moisturizing wash-off mask or a sheet mask if you like.

 • A longer, Asian beauty-style routine is the best way to prevent potential dehydration.
-Start by applying a hydrating essence or toner, and then load your skin up with nourishing, hydrating products like serums, ampoules, and lotions.
+Start by applying a hydrating essence or toner, and then load your skin up with nourishing, hydrating products like serums, skin ampoules, and lotions.
 If necessary, apply an anti-acne spot treatment.

 • Many kaolin clay masks can also double as an acne spot treatment, especially if they contain acne-fighting ingredients like tea tree oil, sulfur, or salicylic acid, and as long as they are free of potentially irritating foaming agents.
 Simply dab a little bit of your mask over a pimple, and you can expect that by morning it’ll be reduced in size or at least a little less irritated.